Vietnam Country Commercial Guide

 Overview

-Franchising began in Vietnam in the 1990’s with the introduction of well-known fast food chains like KFC, Lotteria, and Jollibee.
-As of April 2020, the Vietnamese Ministry of Industry and Trade (MOIT) reports that there are more than 262 foreign brands registered as franchising businesses in Vietnam.
-This includes fast food, bakery, coffee, drinks, and restaurants, accounting for over 50 percent of total franchise contracts signed.
-Most franchisors come from the U.S., Australia, South Korea, Singapore, Thailand, Japan, Hong Kong, Canada, and the Philippines.
+Franchising began in Vietnam in the 1990s with the introduction of well-known fast-food chains like Jollibee (Philippines, 1996), Lotteria (South Korea, 1997), and KFC (USA, 1997).
+As of September 2023, the Vietnamese Ministry of Industry and Trade (MOIT) reports that there are more than 310 foreign brands registered as franchising businesses in Vietnam.
+This includes fast food, bakery, coffee, drinks, and restaurants, accounting for over 50% of total franchise contracts signed.
+Most franchisors come from the USA, Australia, South Korea, Singapore, Thailand, Japan, Hong Kong, Canada, and the Philippines.

-In the fast food sector, the market is currently competitive with several popular local and foreign brands.
-With strong consumer awareness of the U.S. food and beverages, U.S. franchise brands including McDonald’s, KFC, Subway, Starbucks Coffee, Burger King, Carl’s Jr, Pizza Hut, Hard Rock Café, Domino’s Pizza, Popeye’s Chicken, Texas Chicken, Dunkin’ Donuts, Z Pizza, Baskin Robbins, and Coffee Bean and Tea Leaf, have become key players in the market.
+In Vietnam, franchise businesses in beverages, especially in lemon and milk tea, are very popular.
+A recent study shows that Vietnam ranked the third largest market for bubble tea in Southeast Asia with a turnover of $362 million in 2021.
+Dingtea, TocoToco, Tiger Sugar, The Alley, Phúc Long, and Gong Cha have developed early in Vietnam and have gained a large market share.
+However, as the beverage industry has a relatively short product life cycle, businesses tend to build chain stores quickly in the early stage.
+In the fast-food sector, the market is currently competitive with several popular local and foreign brands.
+With strong consumer awareness of the U.S. food and beverages, U.S. franchise brands including McDonalds, Subway, Starbucks Coffee, Burger King, Carl’s Jr, Pizza Hut, Domino’s Pizza, Popeye’s Chicken, Texas Chicken, Dunkin’ Donuts, Z Pizza, Baskin Robbins, and Coffee Bean and Tea Leaf have become key players in the market.
+It is also important to consider the increasing popularity of food delivery services in Vietnam.

 Retail, education, entertainment, healthcare, beauty-care, children’s services, and lifestyle-oriented businesses are other growing franchise segments.